 - Launch Adobe Photoshop and click File > Open.

 - Navigate to the AI file you want to convert and double-click it to open.
 You’ll receive a pop-up about PDF import settings.
-Just click OK to continue.
+Just click Open to continue.

 - Head to File > Save As.

-- Bring up the Save as type dropdown and select Photoshop PDF.
+- Bring up the Save as type dropdown and select Adobe PDF.
 Choose the location where you want the file saved then click the Save button to finalize the process.

 - Launch Adobe Illustrator and click File > Open.